shamond/image-processing/README.md

-I shown how to do various algorithm on laboratory classes in digital image processing
+I showed how to do various algorithm on laboratory classes in digital image processing